-Highland Park distillery stands on a hill overlooking the town of Kirkwall, largest settlement and administrative centre of Orkney, an archipelago in the Northern Islands of Scotland.
+Highland Park Distillery stands on a hill overlooking the town of Kirkwall – largest settlement and administrative centre of Orkney, an archipelago to the north of Scotland.

-The distillery traces its origins to Magnus Eunson, a Church officer by day and distiller and smuggler by night.
-Eunson based his operation out of a bothy in an area known as the High Park of Rosebank and hid his goods under the pulpit in the local church.
-When he was finally arrested in 1813, John Robertson, the excise-man who had so fervently pursued him bought the land upon which his bothy stood.
-Then, in 1826 Robertson sold the land on to his son-in-law Robert Borwick, who built the distillery as we know it today.
+The distillery traces its origins to Magnus Eunson, an interesting character who served as a Church officer by day but distilled and smuggled by night.
+Eunson ran his operation from a bothy in the High Park of Rosebank and often hid his goods under the pulpit in the local church.
+When Eunson was finally arrested in 1813, John Robertson, the excise-man who had fervently pursued him, bought the land where his bothy stood.
+In 1826, Robertson sold the land to his son-in-law Robert Borwick, who built the distillery as we know it today.
 Originally named Kirkwall, it would later become known as Highland Park.

-Orkney and much of the north of Scotland was colonised by Norway in 875 AD and the Norse influence can still be widely seen on the island today, a connection the distillery likes to celebrate in much of its branding and marketing.
+Orkney and much of the north of Scotland was colonised by Norway in 875 AD and the Norse influence can still be widely seen on the island today, a connection the distillery likes to celebrate through its branding and marketing.

-First released in 2017 “Dragon Legend” is a smokier version of the Highland Park single malt, partially matured in ex-sherry casks and named after the legend of Sigurd, who slew Fafnir the serpent in service of the Gods.
-The tale tells of Odin and Loki as they travelled in disguise across Midgard.
+First released in 2017 “Dragon Legend” is a smokier version of the Highland Park single malt, named after the legend of Sigurd, who slew Fafnir the serpent in service of the Gods.
+In this old Norse tale, Odin and Loki, gods of Asgard were travelling in disguise in our world, or Midgard.
 Stopping to rest at a small dwelling, the Gods were robbed of their gold by Fafnir and his brothers.
 A crime that was to have dire consequences for those involved.

-Fafnir refused to share the loot and, consumed by greed, killed his siblings.
-Cursed by his actions, his form began to corrupt and change in terrible ways until he had transformed into a gigantic bloated worm that slept all day atop its hoard of gold.
+Fafnir was selfish and refused to share the loot.
+Consumed by greed, he killed his siblings.
+Cursed by the Gods for his crimes, his physical form began to corrupt and change in terrible ways until he had transformed into a gigantic bloated worm that slept all day atop its hoard of gold.

-Sent to kill the beast, Sigurd the warrior was met by Odin, who gave him the means with which to complete his mission.
-Once a day, the vile serpent left its gold to crawl along a trail and drink from the river.
-As advised by Odin, Sigurd dug a concealed ditch and lay in wait.
-When Fafnir passed above him, he rose and plunged his sword into the heart of the beast and watched as it died, writing in agony.
+Years later, a warrior known as Sigurd was instructed to kill the beast by Odin himself.
+The god instructed Sigurd of the creatures habits and Sigurd spied his opportunity.
+Once a day, the serpent left its pile of gold to crawl along a trail and drink from the river.
+Along this trail, Sigurd dug a concealed ditch where he lay in wait.
+When Fafnir passed above him, he rose and plunged his sword into the heart of the beast and watched as it died, writhing in agony.
 A fitting end for one so bold as to wrong the Gods.